top of page

 Community

 We have always felt a strong obligation and desire to both create community and to give back to the community.
-We create community by hosting events for our families where they can reconnect with us and meet other families with kids, such as our annual Halloween party, free fitness parties at the Alaska Club, free postpartum physical therapy events, and the occasional anniversary party.
+In the past we have created community by hosting events for our families where they could reconnect with us and meet other families with kids, such as our old annual Halloween party, free fitness parties at the Alaska Club, free postpartum physical therapy events, and the occasional anniversary party.
 We give back to the community in a variety of ways.
-We sponsor family-friendly events such as NSAA’s Solstice Tree tour in Kincaid, the ‘Breastaurant’ (nursing/pumping trailer) at the Women’s Gold Nugget Triathlon and at the Downtown Solstice Festival, just to name a few.
+We have sponsored family-friendly events such as NSAA’s Solstice Tree tour in Kincaid, the Gold Nugget Triathlon, Lost Lake Breath of Life Run (benefiting the CF Foundation), The Ski for Women, and the Mountain Bike Festival for Women.
+We currently offer a "pop-up" book club that meets monthly, and is open to all, featuring entirely non-fiction books on topics that relate to women's (and people's in general) health and wellbeing.

 We participate in local medical conferences and lecture at others.
 Barbara Norton has been at times adjunct faculty and a guest lecturer at UAA for many years.
 Our office helps train CNM, FNP and RN students as a clinical site.
-We are active supporters (in many different ways) of the American Association of Birth Centers (AABC), which helps new and established birth centers around the country to spread this wonderful model of care.
-We have also been longtime supporters of the Commission for the Accreditation of Birth Centers (CABC), ever since becoming the first birth center in Anchorage to be nationally accredited in 2002.
+We have a long history of supporting (in many different ways) of the American Association of Birth Centers (AABC), which helps new and established birth centers around the country to spread this wonderful model of care.
+Barbara is an active member of The Menopause Society and of The International Society for the Study of Women's Sexual Health.